 That South Korea is equipped with advanced cybersecurity technologies, infrastructures and strategies, is thus critical for its national security.

-It is against this backdrop that SIS develops security technologies and fosters cyber security professionals.
+It is against this backdrop that SCS develops security technologies and fosters cyber security professionals.

-As of 2015, SIS has cultivated over 1,000 security experts that have landed at various positions in both public and private sectors, each and every one serving as a building block of South Korean cybersecurity industry.
-SIS also offers graduate courses specifically designed to train bankers, corporate business employees, and civil servants from the Ministry of Knowledge Economy, Ministry of National Defense, and National Police Agency.
+As of 2015, SCS has cultivated over 1,000 security experts that have landed at various positions in both public and private sectors, each and every one serving as a building block of South Korean cybersecurity industry.
+SCS also offers graduate courses specifically designed to train bankers, corporate business employees, and civil servants from the Ministry of Knowledge Economy, Ministry of National Defense, and National Police Agency.

 Today, cyberspace is an integral domain of our activities.
 It is the platform that maintains the networks and systems underpinning the market, the government, and the public sphere, and without it our systems are bound to falter.

-At SIS, we hope to take advantage of the unique environment in which we live, that is, to analyze cyber threat cases in the region to gain a thorough understanding of their developments.
+At SCS, we hope to take advantage of the unique environment in which we live, that is, to analyze cyber threat cases in the region to gain a thorough understanding of their developments.